 Professor Angelique Richardson

-Richardson has recently given invited talks at the University of Oxford Victorian Research Seminar and at the University of Oxford Department of Continuing Education, as well as a number of public lectures including at the Royal Albert Memorial Museum in Exeter and at Dorset County Museum, and keynotes with her PhD researcher Helen Angear for the Thomas Hardy Society Study Days in 2017 and 2018
+Richardson has recently given invited talks at the University of Oxford Victorian Research Seminar and at the University of Oxford Department of Continuing Education, as well as a number of public lectures including at the Royal Albert Memorial Museum in Exeter and at Dorset County Museum, and, with her PhD researcher Helen Angear, for the Thomas Hardy Society Study Days in 2017 and 2018.
+They are returning in 2019!

 For a full list of publications, see further below